NikW-sec/CCNA-200-301-study-notes/README.md

 ## Disclaimer

 These are personal study notes, not official Cisco material or a substitute for the full course.
 They may contain simplifications, errors.
-I personally recommend using my notes as a way to quick review topics, not as the primary source of your study
+I personally recommend using my notes as a way to quickly review topics, not as the primary source of your study

 ## Credits